How to Normalize Audio in Premiere Pro Correctly

 Normalize one or multiple clips

-This method of normalization can be used on one or multiple clips on your timeline.
-We recommend one to start, but you can easily apply this process to multiple clips.
+This normalization method can be used on one or multiple clips on your timeline.
+We recommend starting with one, but you can easily apply this process to multiple clips.

-I have a single audio clip on my timeline shown below.
+I have a single audio clip on my timeline, as shown below.
 The waveform is fairly consistent throughout the entire clip.

 Screen Shot 2021 10 25 at 3.45.06 PM

 However, the audio is fairly low.
-The audio looks like it peaks around -12 to -15 dB on the audio monitor as pictured below.
+On the audio monitor, it looks like it peaks around -12 to -15 dB, as pictured below.

 Screen Shot 2021 10 25 at 3.46.48 PM

 In this example, we are mixing an audio clip that will be published on YouTube.
-Our audio will sound very low on YouTube if we keep it at this volume, so we will need to boost it.
+If we keep it at this volume, our audio will sound very low on YouTube, so we will need to boost it.

 YouTube videos generally sound good when they peak around -3 dB, so we will make this our threshold.

-We will need to open the Audio Gain dialog box in order to normalize the audio.
+To normalize the audio, we will need to open the Audio Gain dialog box.
 Right-click your clips on the timeline and hit Audio Gain.
-You can also find this with keyboard shortcut G.
+You can also find this with the keyboard shortcut G.

 Check out our guide to Premiere Pro shortcuts [PC/Mac].